tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 [System for Cross-domain Identity Management](https://scim.cloud) (SCIM) is an open standard for automating the exchange of user identity information between identity domains or IT systems.
 SCIM is designed to make user provisioning and management easier by providing a standardized way to manage user identities in cloud-based applications and services.

 In openDesk, SCIM will be used in the future to automate the process of creating, updating, and deactivating user accounts across the applications.
-This ensures that user data is consistent and up-to-date across all applications, reducing the administrative overhead and potential for errors.
+This ensures that user data is consistent across all applications, reducing the administrative overhead and potential for errors.

 > **Note:**<br>
 > SCIM support is planned in openDesk for 2025.

 # Component integration

-Important, especially from the end user perspective are the functional integrations between the different openDesk applications.
+Important, especially from the end user perspective, are the functional integrations between the different openDesk applications.

 ```mermaid
 flowchart TD